Ze-sys/free_book_downloaders/README.md

 If all goes well, check if all the books are downloaded.
 If yes, that's it.
 Happy reading.
 If the download is incomplete, follow the next simple step.

 run the script "force_download" as

 ./download_springer

 If it complains, try giving it permission as  may have done for the first script and try again.
-Remember this script won't have the information it needs if you run it before the first script (i.e., download_springer) Let me know if you need help.
+Remember this script won't have the information it needs if you run it before the first script (i.e., download_springer)

+Let me know if you have questions.